openvar/variantValidator/README.md

 hgvs package

-VariantValidator can be accessed via our [web-hosted User Interface](https://variantvalidator.org/) and as a highly functional platform enabling high-throughput and embeddable utilisation of functionality via [direct installation](https://variantvalidator.org/) or via our [REST API](https://variantvalidator.org/).
+VariantValidator can be accessed via our [web-hosted User Interface](https://variantvalidator.org/) and as a highly functional platform enabling high-throughput and embeddable utilisation of functionality via [direct installation](https://github.com/openvar/variantValidator/blob/master/docs) or via our [REST API](https://rest.variantvalidator.org/) which can also be [installed locally](https://github.com/openvar/rest_variantValidator/tree/master/docs)

 ## Features